-The MaxDevicePasswordFailedAttempts element is an optional child element of type unsignedByte ([MS-ASDTYPE] section 2.7) of the EASProvisionDoc element (section 2.2.2.27) that specifies the maximum number of failed password logon attempts that are permitted before the device SHOULD perform a local wipe or enter a timed lock out mode.
+The MaxDevicePasswordFailedAttempts element is an optional child element of type unsignedByte ([MS-ASDTYPE] section 2.7) of the EASProvisionDoc element (section 2.2.2.27) that specifies the maximum number of failed password logon attempts that are permitted.
+The client SHOULD perform a local wipe or enter a timed lock out mode if the maximum number of failed password logon attempts is reached.